0sama-Mirza/Single-Cycle-16-Bit-MIPS/README.md

 1. Open the Single_Cycle_Top_tb.v file.
 Make sure to edit your "includes" file path in the test bench and Single_Cycle_Top.v file.
 2. Go to terminal and type:
   + iverilog Single_Cycle_Top_tb.v
-    + This will generate a "a.out" file.
+    + This will generate an "a.out" file.
   + vvp a.out
     + This will convert the .out file into vcd file which gtkwave can read.
   + gtkwave Single_Cycle.vcd